NREL/SOEP-QSS/README.md

 * Handles self-observer continuous representation updates specially instead of as part of general observer updates for efficiency:
   * Assigns continuous representation coefficients from the corresponding quantized representation during requantization instead of recomputing them.
 * Input variable classes fit under the Variable hierarchy so that they can be processed along with QSS state variables.
+* FMU variables that work through the FMI 2.0 API to get derivatives.

 ### Time Steps